Mebin98/ML_TermProject/README.md

 streamlit run main.py
 ```

-You must make sure that all the files be in same direcotory!
+You must make sure that all the files be in same directory!

 # Youtube Demo(SageMaker Version)